The Past and Future of International Thinking (Sydney Ideas series), featuring Anne Orford, Glenda Sluga and Chris Reus-Smit, Sydney, July 2018

 This podcast features a discussion on international thinking, through the lens of politics, law and history, and an examination of how the rise in nationalist sentiment affects international collaboration and institutions.
 A Sydney Ideas event held at the University of Sydney on Monday 23 July 2018: https://sydney.edu.au/news-opinion/sydney-ideas/2018/the-past-and-future-of-international-thinking.html

-Dino Kritsiotis, Intervention: Some Early Sketches from the Frontlines of Revolution, Keynote Address, 1917: Revolution, Intervention and International Law(s), Melbourne 2017.
+Dino Kritsiotis, Intervention: Some Early Sketches from the Frontlines of Revolution, Keynote Address, 1917: Revolution, Intervention and International Law(s), Melbourne, August 2017.

-New International Orders Panel (The Thinker’s Guide to the 21st Century series) featuring Anne Orford, Chris Reus-Smit & James Der Derian in conversation with Glenda Sluga, Sydney, 2017.
+New International Orders (The Thinker’s Guide to the 21st Century series) featuring Anne Orford, Chris Reus-Smit & James Der Derian in conversation with Glenda Sluga, Sydney, August 2017

 It has been a tough year for foreign policy experts, and actors.
 By parsing the complexities of the present international situation, experts in law, security, and international relations, consider where do we go from here?